nualagr/dargan-health-foods/TESTING.md

 Users are presented with an image of each product, where available, on the product cards and within the Product Details page.
+If no image is available, the user is made aware of this through the rendering of the 'no-image-placeholder.svg'.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-no-image-placeholder-mobile-device.png "Screenshot of a product image and the no image placeholder on a mobile device.")

 <br>

-Where more than one image of a product is available these are displayed within an image carousel on the product details page.
+Where more than one image of a product is available these are displayed, for browsing convenience, within an image carousel on the product details page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-image-carousel-desktop-device.png "Screenshot of a product image carousel on a desktop device.")